White Barrow: National Trust purchase

 White Barrow was the first piece of land that the National Trust acquired purely in the interests of archaeological conservation.
 Prior to that, the Trust had mainly been concerned with open spaces, houses and gardens.
-The barrow, along with 2.75 acre of land, was purchased by subscription in 1909 for £60, at a time when the War Office was rapidly buying up land around it as part of Salisbury Plain Training Area.
+The barrow, along with 2.75 acre of land, was purchased by subscription in 1909 for £60, at a time when the War Office was rapidly buying up land around it as part of what became the Salisbury Plain Training Area.

 Badger exclusion

-In 1998 a family of seven badgers was evicted from a sett they had dug into the barrow.
+In 1998, a family of seven badgers was evicted from a sett they had dug into the barrow.
 A badger exclusion licence was obtained from English Nature, and English Heritage gave scheduled monument consent.
 The badgers were lured to a new sett outside of the property, and the barrow was covered in chain link fencing to prevent animals from burrowing into it again.
 Finds in the badger spoil from the old sett included struck flints, Neolithic and Bronze Age pottery, and part of a red deer antler.